-Jamaican Blue Mountain Coffee or just Blue Mountain Coffee is one of the most exotic in the world.
-As such, it's definitely considered expensive coffee.
-But why is it globally celebrated as a rare caffeinated gem and is it worth shelling out the extra money to buy it?
-Admittedly, the second part of that question is kind of loaded since it’s really going to depend on each individual's taste profile and budget.
-To really get a better understanding of Blue Mountain coffee beans it’s necessary to begin at its origins.
+Jamaican Blue Mountain Coffee or just Blue Mountain Coffee is one of the most exotic coffees in the world.
+As such, it comes with a justifiably high price tag.
+But why does it celebrated as such a rare caffeinated gem and is it worth shelling out the extra money to buy it?
+In this guide, we take a closer look at this prized bean along with recommendations of the best blue mountain coffee brews available.
+We’ll also cover how to avoid fake Blue Mountain coffee.

 If you don’t feel like reading all the details, grab yourself a bag of Blue Mountain Coffee from Out of the Grey.
 You will definitely thank us later for it!